MR-Addict/Pi-Pico-MacroPad/README.md

 You can find my library in `src/lib/WS2812` folder.

 ## 3.3 TinyUSB
-Write C/C++ to make hid interface come true would be a nightmare, but luckily `TinyUSB` support RP2040, and it's an offical example in pico-sdk examples.
+Write C/C++ to make hid interface come true would be a nightmare, but luckily `TinyUSB` support RP2040, and there's an offical example in pico-sdk examples.

+You can have a look here [Pi Pico Offical TinyUSB example](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_hid_composite).

-And it's easy to use them, you just need to initilize some fuctions, call `tud_task()` all time and use `tud_hid_keyboard_report()` to report key to your host like below.
+But it's easy to use TinyUSB, you just need to initilize some fuctions, call `tud_task()` all time and use `tud_hid_keyboard_report()` to report key to your host like below.

 ```cpp